hjoliver/cylc-doc/src/glossary.rst

       * :term:`final cycle point`

    initial cycle point
-      In a :term:`cycling workflow <cycling>` the initial cycle point is the point from which cycling begins.
+      In a :term:`cycling workflow <cycling>` the initial cycle point is the point at which cycling begins, and it is the start of the workflow :term:`graph<graph>.

       It is set by :cylc:conf:`[scheduling]initial cycle point`.

-      If the initial cycle point were 2000 then the first cycle would be on the 1st of January 2000.
+      If the initial datetime cycle point were 2000 then the first cycle would be on the 1st of January 2000.

       See also: